rifqifadh/GameCatalog/readme.md

 # Game Catalog

-Game Catalog MovieSwiftUI is an application that uses the [Rawg API](https://api.rawg.io/docs/) and is built with SwiftUI & Support Dark Mode.
+Game Catalog is an application that uses the [Rawg API](https://api.rawg.io/docs/) and is built with SwiftUI & Support Dark Mode.

 ## Architecture